mymindwentblvnk/spotify-release-gun/README.md

 Status](https://travis-ci.org/michael-123/SpotifyReleaseTweeter.svg?branch=master)](https://travis-ci.org/michael-123/SpotifyReleaseTweeter)

 # SpotifyReleaseTweeter
-A Python 3.5 script that tweets about new releases of artists that you follow.
+A Python tool that tweets about new releases of artists that you follow.

 ## What it does
 1. Logs on to your Spotify account.